joshbrew/HEG_ESP32/README.md

 5. The data output via serial USB or bluetooth (toggleable in the script or via serial) is structured as: "ADC_READ, RATIO_READ, POSITION_FROM_BASELINE" The Ratio section will transmit "WAIT" when it is still gathering samples, including when getting the initial baseline.

-We'll soon be adding free Windows and Android apps, including compatibility with the original HEGstudio by Jonathan Toomim!
+We'll soon be adding free Windows and Android apps.
+We have compatibility with the original HEGstudio by Jonathan Toomim!
+It's hacky but the feedback outputs more or less are identical to the Peanut.

 ### Testing Notes
 The photodiode is very sensitive.
 Any moisture or stray light will throw off the readings.
 Block off any light in-between and around the LEDs and the photodiode to ensure no leaks.